TDGerve/elementMass/README.rst

 ===========
-elements
+elementMass
 ===========
-elements is a compact Python library for calculating atomic weights of chemical compounds as well as cation and oxygen amounts in simple oxides.
+elementMass is a compact Python library for calculating atomic weights of chemical compounds as well as cation and oxygen amounts in simple oxides.